.eu: Sunrise period

-The Sunrise Period was broken into two phases.
+The sunrise period was broken into two phases.
 The first phase, which began on 7 December 2005 was to facilitate applications by registrants with prior rights based on trademarks and geographic names.
 The second phase began on 7 February 2006 and covered company, trade and personal names.
 In the case of all Sunrise applications, the application needed to be accompanied by documents proving the claim to ownership of a certain right.
 The decision was then made by PricewaterhouseCoopers Belgium, which had been chosen as the validation agent by EURid.

 On 7 February 2006, the registry was opened for company, trade and personal names.
 In the first 15 minutes, there were 27,949 total applications, and after one hour, 71,235.

 Landrush

 On 7 April 2006 at 11 am CET registration became possible for non-trademark holders.
 Most people requesting domains had asked their registrars to put their requested domains in a queue, ensuring the best chance to register a domain.
 This way more than 700,000 domains were registered during the first 4 hours of operation.
-Some large registrars like Go Daddy and small registrars like Dotster suffered from long queues and unresponsiveness, allowing people to 'beat the queue' by registering through a registrar that had already processed its queue.
+Some large registrars like GoDaddy and small registrars like Dotster suffered from long queues and unresponsiveness, allowing people to 'beat the queue' by registering through a registrar that had already processed its queue.
 By August 2006, 2 Million .eu domains had been registered.
 It was then fourth-largest ccTLD in Europe, after .de, .uk and .nl, and is one of the largest internationally.

 The number of .eu domain registrations during the year after the landrush 7 April 2006 to 6 April 2007 seems to have peaked at approximately 2.6 million .eu domains.
 The market adjustment that follows a landrush in any domain name extension ensures that the number of registered domains will fall as many speculative domain registrations that failed to be resold will not be renewed.
 This is sometimes referred to as the Junk Dump.
 On the morning of 7 April 2007, the number of active .eu domains stood at 2,590,160 with approximately 15,000 domains having been deleted since 5 April 2007.